1992 Houston Oilers season: Week Eight vs. Bengals

 Houston authored another season sweep as Moon threw for 342 yards and two scores while Norman Esiason had a touchdown but gave up a safety when he was run out his own end zone.

 Week Nine at Steelers

 Moon led the Oilers to two field goal drives as the Steelers led 7–6 at halftime.
 Moon had to give way to Cody Carlson, who threw a touchdown then saw a fumble-return score and a 20–7 Houston lead.
 But from there two Neil O'Donnell touchdowns rallied Pittsburgh to a 21–20 win.

 Week Ten vs. Browns

 Moon again started and again Carlson came in, this time with the Oilers down 17–0, and his two touchdowns weren't enough in a 24–14 Browns win.

 Week Eleven at Vikings

 Future Vikings quarterback Moon rallied Houston from down 10–3 on a touchdown to Ernest Givins and a drive ending in a field goal and the 17–13 Houston win.

+This was the last time an NFL franchise from Houston defeated the Minnesota Vikings.
+The Oilers franchise would never defeat the Vikings again until 2008 when they became the Tennessee Titans, and as of 2024, the Houston Texans are 0-6 against the Vikings.